How the daily learning programme works

 We explain the concept of BODMAS, used to help Year 6 pupils remember what order mathematical calculations should be completed in, and offer examples of how children will be taught to use this mnemonic in the classroom.

-All Year 2 children in England take KS1 SATs in May.
+Year 2 children in England may take KS1 SATs in May, although they are now optional.
 Here's what parents need to know about the English and maths assessments in Y2.

 Primary-school grading system explained for parents